Pressure swing adsorption: Process

-Pressure swing adsorption process (PSA) is based on the phenomenon that under high pressure, gases tend to be trapped onto solid surfaces, i.e., to be "adsorbed".
+The pressure swing adsorption (PSA) process is based on the phenomenon that under high pressure, gases tend to be trapped onto solid surfaces, i.e. to be "adsorbed".
 The higher the pressure, the more gas is adsorbed.
 When the pressure is dropped, the gas is released, or desorbed.
 PSA can be used to separate gases in a mixture because different gases are adsorbed onto a given solid surface more or less strongly.
 For example, if a gas mixture such as air is passed under pressure through a vessel containing an adsorbent bed of zeolite that attracts nitrogen more strongly than oxygen, a fraction of nitrogen will stay in the bed, and the gas exiting the vessel will be richer in oxygen than the mixture entering.
 When the bed reaches the limit of its capacity to adsorb nitrogen, it can be regenerated by decreasing the pressure, thus releasing the adsorbed nitrogen.
 It is then ready for another cycle of producing oxygen-enriched air.

-Using two adsorbent vessels allows near-continuous production of the target gas.
+Using two adsorbent vessels allows for near-continuous production of the target gas.
 It also allows a pressure equalisation, where the gas leaving the vessel being depressurised is used to partially pressurise the second vessel.
 This results in significant energy savings, and is a common industrial practice.